We proceed now to questions to the Minister for Housing, Planning and Local Government. Question No. 1 is in the name of Deputy Ó Broin.

 The new Programme for Government: Our Shared Future commits to not extending the SHD arrangements beyond their legislative expiry date of 31 December 2021.
 I give a commitment again in the House that there will be no further extension to the SHD arrangements.
 Given that a recent review was carried out, I have no plans to initiate a further review of the SHD provisions prior to the expiry of those arrangements.
 I will not extend them beyond 31 December 2021.

 I am glad to hear the Minister say that because he was quite vocal in his constituency on this matter.
 Fianna Fáil representatives in my constituency were very concerned about this legislation on the basis that it was not doing what it was designed to do because a number of planning cases ended up in the High Court and it was overriding the powers of the local authority.
 When something overrides a local authority, it overrides the democratically constituted development plan of the city.

-As people know, councillors have limited powers but one of the powers they do have is to put together a development plan which enclosed includes zonings.
-If legislation can override that and people can go directly to An Bord Pleanála for developments comprising more than 100 units, this means that An Bord Pleanála does not have to be bound as rigidly by the zonings, which has led to a loss of controversy about certain lands which are zoned in a particular way.
+As people know, councillors have limited powers but one of the powers they do have is to put together a development plan, which includes zonings.
+If legislation can override that and people can go directly to An Bord Pleanála for developments comprising more than 100 units, this means that An Bord Pleanála does not have to be bound as rigidly by the zonings, which has led to a lot of controversy about certain lands which are zoned in a particular way.
 I know the Minister will appreciate that.
 I want him to reaffirm his commitment that he will not extend SHD legislation beyond the date he has indicated.